wp-plugins/widgetable/readme.txt

 == Frequently Asked Questions ==

+= I don't see the widgets on my website, what gives? =

+Make sure you have added `<?php get_widgetables(); ?>` in the sidebar (or wherever you want them to display).

+It might be smart to add if `function_exists('get_widgetables')` around your call.

 = How do I change the number of widget spots? =

-Go to Settings->Widgetable and choose how many widget spots you want to show
+Go to Settings -> Widgetable and choose how many widget spots you want to show

+= How do I hide the widget title? =
+When adding your widget you can set a custom field of 'hide_title' to true or 1

+= How can I changed the widget template? =

+This plugin is only two files. widgetable.php is all the logic and template.php is used when we loop the widgets.
+You can make changes in template.php.
+If you make changes it would be smart to save a copy of this file before updating.

 == Screenshots ==